What is an auto loan?

 The two main fees you may see are the origination fee and the documentation fee.
 The origination fee is the amount you pay to secure the loan.
 The documentation fee covers the lender’s costs for securing your loan.

-Simply, a car loan is an agreement between the lender and you, the borrower, allowing you to borrow money for an agreed-upon term to purchase a vehicle.
-While getting a car loan can be more complex than getting a personal loan, it is still possible to do it yourself and land a good deal.
-Doing so just takes time and research.
+A car loan is an agreement between the lender and you, the borrower, allowing you to borrow money for an agreed-upon term to purchase a vehicle.
+While getting a car loan can be more complex than a personal loan, it is still possible to do it yourself and land a good deal.
+It just takes time and research.